Location data and visualization studio for mapping, analytics, and more.

 A digital twin’s abilities to provide complex simulations can also combine the various studies a developer might be required to conduct — shadow studies, wind studies, traffic and parking studies and so on.

 Digital twins could also be used to simulate the delivery and work schedules of different occupants, or their different requirements for space.
-They may even be able to simulate likely occupancy patterns, making them useful on the lending side of real estate.
+They may even be able to simulate likely occupancy patterns, making them useful on the lending side of things.

 Another future use of digital twins could be in sales/leasing.